Submission Guide

 │ ├── test.csv # Test dataset

-│ └── data-dictionary.csv # Column descriptions
+│ └── data-dictionary.yml # Column descriptions (yspec-style YAML)

 ├── metadata.yml # Machine-readable metadata